 You should spend about 40 minutes on this task.

-Due to so many young people dropping out of schools, the rate of unemployment is increasing and it affects our society in different ways.
+So many young people are dropping out of school these days, and as a result, the rate of unemployment is increasing.
+It also affects our society in different ways.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.